Men’s Health Physiotherapy?

 Having weak or tight pelvic floor muscles would affect the healthy bladder, bowel and sexual functions in men leading to urinary, fecal incontinence, constipation, and sexual dysfunction.

-Pelvic floor muscle training helps restore pelvic floor function, bladder, bowel, and sexual function.
+Pelvic floor muscle training for men helps restore pelvic floor function, bladder, bowel, and sexual function for men.

-Conditions that Pelvic Floor Physiotherapy can help in Men’s Health.
+Pelvic Floor Physiotherapy can help with Men's Health under the following conditions.

 Bladder and Bowel Conditions In Men